 While you’re waiting for AWS to review your case submission, you can set up WP Mail SMTP on your WordPress site.

 Before we get started, be sure to install and activate WP Mail SMTP on your site.

 Once you’ve installed and activated the plugin, go to WP Mail SMTP » Settings, then select the General tab.

-At the top of the Settings page, you’ll see a From Email option.
-For the From Email, you can use any valid email address.
-However, for best results we recommend using a domain-specific email address (ie firstname.lastname@example.org).
+This is the email address that all of your site’s emails will be sent from.
+For the From Email, you can enter any valid email address.
+However, for best results, we recommend using a domain-specific email address (i.e. [email protected]).

 You can also choose to check the box labeled Force From Email.
 If you’d like the From Email to be the same site-wide, this option will save you the trouble of editing the email settings throughout your site (in all form emails, etc).

 Note: For more details, see our guide to understand how the Force From Email setting works.

 The From Name is the name that will be shown as the sender on emails sent from your site.
 By default, it will be set to your site’s name, but you can adjust it to any desired value.
 Additionally, you can check the Force From Name option to apply this setting site-wide.

 In the Mailer section, select the Amazon SES mailer option.